varsha13152/tp/docs/UserGuide.md

 * __Section Organization:__ The guide is divided into clear sections such as Introduction, Quick Start, Features, FAQ, Known Issues, and Command Summary.

 ### 2.2 Sections:
-* [Installation](#3-1-installation): Step-by-step setup instructions for InnSync.
+* [Installation](#31-installation): Step-by-step setup instructions for InnSync.
 * [Features](#4-features): Detailed breakdown of each command with usage examples.
-* Command Summary: A quick-reference table for all available commands.
+* [FAQ & Known Issues](#5-faq): Solutions to common questions and troubleshooting tips.
-* FAQ & Known Issues: Solutions to common questions and troubleshooting tips.
+* [Command Summary](#7-command-summary): A quick-reference table for all available commands.

 <box type="info" seamless>
-First-time users are strongly encouraged to read the Getting Started section before beginning to use InnSync.
+First-time users are strongly encouraged to read the Quick Start section before beginning to use InnSync.
 </box>

 --------------------------------------------------------------------------------------------------------------------